thias/puppet-openvpn/README.md

 ## Overview

-Puppet module to manage OpenVPN on Red Hat Enterprise Linux (RHEL) or clones.
+Puppet module to manage OpenVPN links.
+It supports Red Hat Enterprise Linux (RHEL) or any of its clones, as well as Gentoo Linux, and should be easy to modify to support more distributions.

 * `openvpn` : Main class to install, enable and configure the service.
 * `openvpn::conf` : Definition to manage OpenVPN configuration files.